sbeaumont/od-info/README.md

 In a terminal window you'll need to "pip3 install":

- - flask
- - requests
- - jinja2
- - PyYAML
- - bs4 (Beautiful Soup)

     pip3 install flask requests jinja2 PyYAML bs4

+This installs these libraries:

+ - flask (webserver)
+ - requests (pull stuff from the web)
+ - jinja2 (template engine for the web interface)
+ - PyYAML (to load configuration files)
+ - bs4 (Beautiful Soup, to scrape information from webpages)

 ### Download files
 Download the whole project from here and put it somewhere on your local disk.